dlschwartz/2023aHIST630/odd.markdown

 	[\<remarks\> ](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/ref-remarks.html){:target="_blank"}
 	element offer a prose description
 	of how your project is using that element.
-- You will use Roma, <https://romabeta.tei-c.org/settings>{:target="_blank"},
-to transform your ODD file into a RelaxNG file and associate your TEI files with that customized schema.
+- You will use oXygen XML editor to transform your ODD into RelaxNG, upload that GitHub, and validate your TEI file(s) against that RelaxNG.

-#### Due Date
-- You should work locally on your own machine but commit and push (preferably to a draft repository) in GitHub on a regular basis.
-You will need to share a link to these files on GitHub by the due date for final work [11 December](../schedule/#11-december).